Do You Have A Sleep Disorder?

 Proper diagnosis and treatment of sleep apnea or any other sleep disorder decreases the feeling of sleepiness and safety risks, and improves memory.
 After a sleep study, an estimated 85 to 90 percent of patients get better sleep.

 Simple Steps to Your Sleep Study

 We now offer convenient home sleep kits at a fraction of the cost.
+Patient Choice Ultrasound and Thermography is a cash basis business-answering the call to the out of pocket high deductibles!
+At a price of only $275.00, you can complete a sleep study in the comfort of your own home.
+This price includes the hand scored interpretation by a board sleep medicine specialist.
 Your family doctor can order this examination directly through us.
 You can schedule a time to pick up your sleep study kit that is convenient to you.
 Once you have completed the test in your own home with the Alice Night One sleep kit and bring it back the next day, PCU will upload your data to be interpreted.
-The recorded readings will be interpreted by sleep medicine specialist, Pamela Combs MD, FACP Diplomat ABSM, ABIM/SM.
+The recorded readings will be interpreted by Pamela Combs MD, FACP Diplomat ABSM, ABIM/SM.
 A report will be sent to your physician within a few short days.

 Pick up your sleep study kit Monday- Sunday at an appointment time that is convenient to you and simply return the next morning.
 To schedule your sleep study pick up time call 859-554-7360.